GenesisAeon/unified-mandala/docs/learning-modules.md

 # Learning Modules

-The learning modules defined in `advancedconversations_snippet.json` provide simple workflows to introduce interactive coding with Sigil rewards.

-- The `packages/ui/theme` module provides a `ThemeProvider` and `useResponsiveTheme` hook for mood-aware styling.
+This document explains the learning workflows referenced in `docs/sigils/advancedconversations_snippet.json`.
+Each module rewards progress with Sigils that can be added to a portfolio.

+## Modules

+- `codeagent-python`
+- `codeagent-go`
+- `c-tutor`
+- `java-hamster-ai`

+## Workflows

-## C-Tutor Progress
+### C-Tutor Progress
-Refer to `packages/tutorials/C-Tutor` for a minimal progress tracker granting a
+1. Start at beginner level.
+2. Solve exercises and receive a Sigil at each milestone.
+3. Level up to intermediate and expert.
+4. Export your learning Sigil for your portfolio.

-## JavaHamster AI Flow
+### JavaHamster AI Flow
+1. Select a level.
+2. Write and run Hamster code.
+3. An AI coach provides hints during challenges.
-`packages/tutorials/JavaHamsterAI` demonstrates gamified hamster coding.
-A Sigil is awarded when all levels are solved.
+4. Earn a Sigil once all levels are completed.

-\n- The `services/objective2ui.ts` module generates UI layout YAML via GPT and stores the result in `plugins/manifest.yaml`.
+Additional tools like `services/objective2ui.ts` can generate UI layout YAML via GPT and store the result in `plugins/manifest.yaml`.